Update–September 25, 2011:

 Effective in 2011, payments in the Sustainable Forests Incentive Program will remain fixed at $7 per acre.
 The maximum payment is limited to $100,000 to any taxpayer or tax ID number.

 After watching, please fill out the quick feedback form.

-- Family Forest Stewardship and Property Taxes (PDF, updated June 2012 by Mike Reichenbach and Mel Baughman).
-Be patient, it may take a minute or two to download!
+- Family Forest Stewardship and Property Taxes (PDF, updated January 2016 by Mike Reichenbach and Mel Baughman)

 - FAQs about the SFIA program (PDF)

 - The slides and notes from the September 2011 webinar presentation (PDF, 2 MB)